Codeforces problem solution in C programming language

 Input

-The first (and the only) input line contains integer number w (1 ≤ w ≤ 100) — the weight of the watermelon bought by the boys.
+only) input line contains integer number w (1 ≤ w ≤ 100) — the weight of the watermelon bought by the

 Output

-Print YES, if the boys can divide the watermelon into two parts, each of them weighing even number of kilos; and NO in the opposite case.
+two parts, each of them weighing even number of kilos; and NO in the opposite case.

 Examples